Bea Evans

 Laurie K. Glass, RN, PhD, FAAN

-Dr. Glass has also been involved in the adoption community for 25 years, particularly international adoptions.
+Dr. Glass has also been involved in the adoption community for 38 years, particularly international adoptions.
 She was the Coordinator of the Wisconsin Association of Single Parent Adoptions for 20 years providing information and support to single adoptive parents.
 For many years, she volunteered to travel with families taking Ties heritage journeys.
 Laurie is the adoptive parent to two internationally born young adult adoptees.
 Both of her children have made trips to their birth countries.
-The entire family has attended and volunteered for 15 years at the La Semana summer culture camp for adoptees from Latin America.
+The entire family attended and volunteered for 15 years at the La Semana summer culture camp for adoptees from Latin America.

-Although formerly retired, Laurie volunteers with the AARP tax assistance program, the UWM College of Nursing and Alumni Association, the Wisconsin Nurses Association and is often “with baby” these days, finding time to foster infants awaiting adoptive placement.
+Although retired, Laurie has volunteered with the AARP tax assistance program, the UWM School of Nursing and Alumni Association, and did foster care for infants awaiting adoptive placement.

 Megan Rakos